fogfish/gouldian/doc/user-guide.md

 **Authentication with AWS Cognito**

-The library defines a type `core.AccessToken` and `func AccessToken(val *core.AccessToken) core.Endpoint` to extract JWT access token as it is provided by AWS Cognito service.
+The library defines a type `core.AccessToken` and `func AccessToken(val *core.AccessToken) core.Endpoint` to extract JWT access token, which is provided by AWS Cognito service.

 ## High-order Endpoints

-Usage of combinators is an essential part to specify API from primitive endpoints.
-The library define `and-then` product and `or-else` coproduct combinators.
+Usage of combinators is an essential part to declare API from primitive endpoints.
+The library defines `and-then` product and `or-else` coproduct combinators.
 They have been discussed earlier in this guide.
-These combinator is an essential tools to declare re-usage high-order endpoints
+Use combinators to implement high-order endpoints.

 **Product endpoint**

 Use the product combinator to declare *conjunctive conditions*.
-All variadic functions implemented by the library are product.

 ```go
 // High Order Product Endpoint